ROCm/rocSPARSE/docs/source/usermanual.rst

 The functions that are contained in the auxiliary module describe all available helper functions that are required for subsequent library calls.

+The functions in this module do not support execution in a hipGraph context.

 .. _rocsparse_create_handle_:

 rocsparse_create_handle()